 "Doctor Leeson," Vader said, in greeting.
 "How is the boy?"

-"Much better, in fact.
+"Much better than I expected, in fact.
+His leg is healing well.
 He's very resilient."

 Vader was pleased to hear it.